jackdbd/http-response-headers-for-web-security/slides/x-content-type-options.md

 X-Content-Type-Options: nosniff
 ```

-This not only prevents content sniffing, but also makes the [Cross Origin Read Blocking (CORB)](https://chromium.googlesource.com/chromium/src/+/main/services/network/cross_origin_read_blocking_explainer.md)* mechanism stricter in blocking cross-origin requests for JS, CSS, HTML, JSON, and XML (except SVG).
+This not only prevents content sniffing, but also makes the [Cross-Origin Read Blocking (CORB)](https://chromium.googlesource.com/chromium/src/+/main/services/network/cross_origin_read_blocking_explainer.md)* mechanism stricter in blocking cross-origin requests for JS, CSS, HTML, JSON, and XML (except SVG).

 <p>*See <Anchor href="https://youtu.be/vfAHa5GBLio?si=sQ7PZFmASEtrHl9f&t=1102" text="Cross-origin fetches - HTTP 203" /> for an explanation on how CORB mitigates Spectre and Meltdown.</p>